Morphl-AI/MorphL-Orchestrator/README.md

 ### Using Predictions

 Once a model has been trained, the prediction pipeline also needs to be triggered.
-You can wait until it is automatically triggered by the preflight check of the ingestion pipeline (runs daily) or you can trigger it yourself with the following command:
+You can wait until it is automatically triggered by the preflight check at the end of the ingestion pipeline (which runs daily) or you can trigger it yourself with the following command:

 ```
 airflow trigger_dag ga_chu_prediction_pipeline